jganguly/jganguly.github.io/_posts/2019-08-15-interestingposts.markdown

 ---
-title: Links to interesting posts
+title: Links to some interesting posts
 author:
 ---